Student Life

 Residents share a spacious studio unit with one roommate.

-Each room comes equipped with 2 beds, 2 desks, and 2 desk chairs.
+Each room comes equipped with 2 beds, 2 desks and 2 desk chairs.
 The kitchen includes a refrigerator, stove, oven and microwave.

-Premium Housing Overview
+Studio Single Housing Overview

-Style: Studio apartment style
+Style: Studio apartment-style

 Year Built: 2016